 Stay Home and Help Flatten the Curve

-Most importantly, follow state and local orders to stay home.
-The sooner normal life can resume, the sooner our businesses can open and employees can return to work.
+Most importantly, follow state and local orders to stay at home as much as possible, get outdoors responsibly and follow CDC guidelines.
 Only go out for essential business and make sure to not gather in groups.
-Together we can make a difference, protect vulnerable populations and move towards recovery.
+Together we can make a difference, protect vulnerable populations and move towards brighter days ahead in 2021.